 That’s a kneaded eraser.

-You can make sweet little dog sculptures out of these guys.
+You can make sweet little dog sculptures in between classes out of these guys.

 You can fold it so you’ve got kind of a clean spot.

 If you really want to get in tighter on something.